manoa-bazaar/home-page/index.md

 ### List Items

-See what items are available on this website.
+See what items are available on the site.

 <a href="http://mymanoalist520.meteorapp.com/#/list">List item page</a>